sth/objectbuilder/README.md

 ### Combining subobjects: `object(props, ...)`

-If a subobject shouldn't overwrite existing properties, but instead extend it, this can be declared with the `object()` function.
+If a subobject shouldn't overwrite existing properties, but instead extend them, this can be declared with the `object()` function.
 It tells `build()` to combine the new properties with exisiting ones (if any):